hashicorp/terraform-provider-aws/website/docs/r/db_instance_automated_backup_replication.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The Amazon Resource Name (ARN) of the replicated automated backups.
-* `source_db_instance_arn` - The Amazon Resource Name (ARN) of the source DB instance for the replicated automated backups.
-* `retention_period` - The retention period for the replicated automated backups.
-* `kms_key_id` - The AWS KMS key identifier for encryption of the replicated automated backups.

 ## Import